Becoming an expert in compliance takes time. That's why we all stand on the shoulders of some great minds in the GRC community.

 5. Anti-Money Laundering in a Nutshell

 A highly accessible practical guide for anyone trying to grasp the fundamental principles behind anti-money laundering law.

-Money laundering is global problem, with close to 5% of the world's GDP being annually laundered by criminals.
-It’s little wonder that every financial institution in the UK is required to comply with complex legal and regulatory requirements in order to reduce the amount of money laundering that takes place each year.
+Money laundering is a global problem, with close to 5% of the world's GDP being annually laundered by criminals.
+It’s little wonder that every financial institution in the UK is required to comply with complex legal and regulatory requirements to reduce the amount of money laundering each year.

 Ignorance of crime is no excuse in the eyes of the law.
 In fact, financial institutions and firms that unwittingly facilitate money laundering are no less liable to fines and prosecution than those who launder money wilfully.

-This concise read is suitable for managers, financial professionals, corporate investigators, and any employees of financial firms who are required by law to receive anti-money laundering training.
+This concise read is suitable for managers, financial professionals, corporate investigators, and employees of financial firms required by law to receive anti-money laundering training.